yacinehechmi/YellowScraper/README.md

 # YellowScraper-v1
-- Sorry the project is not working at the moment i'm currently making some changes, it will be fixed as soon as possible.
 - This project is part of my studies of Data Engineering, This is a python scraper that retrieves restaurant listings data from yellowpages.com and stores it in a postgres database
 The scraper fetches data based on a list of city(s) and the number of page(s) requested for each city, it can also discover nearby cities by scraping the nearby cities section.